LoganConnor44/anki-templates/readme.md

+In addition to the above information needed for particular card types, the following is also needed:

 * Have a Chinese deck in Anki with the following fields (field names do not need to match)
 	* Hanzi (simplified or traditional) Characters